-Items purchased without following the approved purchase order process will require a written explanation be provided to the City Administrator or their designee, along with the coded receipt/invoice.
+Items purchased without following the approved purchase order process will require the purchaser and their supervisor to make an appointment with the City Administrator to explain the details of violation.
 Splitting or dividing purchases in order to circumvent the purchase order process is a serious offense and will be reported to the City Administrator.
 Upon review, the City Administrator shall approve or disapprove the purchase.
 Should the purchase be disapproved, the employee who made the purchase may be held personally responsible for the cost of the item.
 Continued errors may lead to adverse employment action against the responsible employee.